 TGNC Support Group

-We chose this location as a halfway point between Logan Square and Rogers Park based off of the applicants from earlier this year.
-We also updated the group name from Nonbinary Support Group to TGNC Support Group.
-This group is and always has been for folks who identify outside of the binary or with no gender at all.
+Formerly known as the Nonbinary Support Group to TGNC Support Group, this group is and always has been for folks who identify outside of the binary or with no gender at all.
 (Our first/pilot group was hosted in Uptown and was AFAB only.
 Our second group was for all nonbinary-identified folks and hosted in the South Loop.
+The third group was the first TGNC titled group hosted in Ravenswood.
 We are actively looking for facilitators to lead a group in the Hyde Park area.)

 This group uses a non-hierarchical framework and it is available if others are interested in implementing something similar.